da Vinci Robotic Surgical System

 The unit is not pre-programmed, nor is it able to move by itself.
 Each motion of the robotic arms connected to the surgical table is directed by the surgeon.
 The EndoWrist® enables the robotic arms to convert every hand movement made by the surgeon into precise, miniature movements of the da Vinci instruments.

 Types of Surgeries

-The da Vinci Robotic Surgical System at Mercy Memorial Hospital's main campus may be used to perform a variety of both inpatient and outpatient surgical procedures including gynecological procedures and general surgical applications such as colectomy (colon removal) and cystectomy (bladder removal).
-In 2013, we plan to add urological procedures such as prostatectomy, a minimally invasive procedure to remove a cancerous prostate gland and surrounding tissue.
+The da Vinci Robotic Surgical System at ProMedica Monroe Regional Hospital may be used to perform a variety of both inpatient and outpatient surgical procedures including gynecological procedures and general surgical applications such as cholecystectomy (gall bladder removal), colectomy (colon removal) and cystectomy (bladder removal).
+In 2012, robotic ear, nose and throat (ENT) procedures were added.
+In 2013, we added urological procedures such as prostatectomy, a minimally invasive procedure to remove a cancerous prostate gland and surrounding tissue.